forestdb/forestdb.org/models/causal-qud.md

 The a priori most likely world state is not, however, consistent with "C because B".
 If the listener hears "C because B", he will infer that either A was false or at was false.
 He won't necessarily infer that bt is true (since maybe bt was false, but in the counterfactual world A and at both got turned on), but he's very likely to.
 The listener has about a 50% chance of inferring at is true, since at being false is just as likely as A being false and both are possible reasons why B being false would result in C being false.

-#Speaker
+# Speaker

-So if the speaker has two choices of what to say ("C because A" or "C because B") and the speaker wants to communicate that both at and bt are turned on, she should choose the "C because A" more often, because then the listener will more likely infer her intended meaning.
+So if the speaker has two choices of what to say ("C because A" or "C because B") and the speaker wants to communicate that both at and bt are turned on, she should choose "C because A" more often, because then the listener will more likely infer her intended meaning.

 ~~~~